teckmonster/pickupstrength/_posts/2018-08-11-healthy-and-nutrient-dense-smoothie-recipe-my-favorite.markdown

 Place all the ingredients in a high-speed blender and blend until desired consistency.
 I like to put liquid in the blender cup first!

+I finally found my favorite protein powder.
+It is the Vital Proteins Collagen Peptides.
+It is pasture-raised, grass-fed, non-GMO, and Kosher.
+Their collagen powder is soluble in cold and hot liquids, and you can put them in coffee or mixed into a smoothie.

+These are some of the benefits of collagen peptides listed on their site:

+* promote youthful skin, healthier hair, and stronger nails
+* helps keeps bones healthy and supports joint health
+* whole 30 Approved, Gluten Free, Dairy Free

+I do see that my nails are getting healthier and my hair is growing so long that I need a trim soon.

+Until then, see you next time!

+***

+❤ tm

+***

 #### Featured Brands I Use